S-Ashcroft/S-Ashcroft.github.io/_posts/2019-02-22-top-three-errors-in-lab-report-discussion-sections.md

 > “The lack of temperature control in the study was a limitation.
 Temperature changes of even one degree celcius have been shown to increase sweat output in participants by up to 45% (Ashcroft, 2013).”

-As you can see, it’s such a simple point, so it’s such an easy citation to find, and yet it makes the limitation section go from okay to _have a PhD right now you scientific wizard._
+As you can see, it’s such a simple point, so it’s such an easy citation to find, and yet it makes the limitation section go from okay to _have a PhD now you scientific wizard._

 Look for opportunities and you will see them in the Discussion Section.
 Everywhere.